smoorke/RDTracker/README.md

 # RDTracker
 [RDTracker](https://github.com/smoorke/RDTracker/releases/download/RDTracker/RDTracker.exe) for Astonia3

+SDL clients should always work out of the box.

-To make values show in questlog of your client add the following to your client code
+To make values show in questlog of your legacy client add the following to your client code.

 start of `do_display_random`  `questlog.c`
 ```c